 McCain's Drilling Rig Do-Over

 Photo: July 2008 Oil Spill on the Mississippi River; Bush, McCain in 2005 as Katrina Approaches

-New Orleans, Louisiana--John McCain is scheduled to visit a drilling rig off the coast of Louisiana today in order to tout his misguided, no holds barred plan for offshore drilling.
+New Orleans, Louisiana--John McCain is scheduled to visit an offshore drilling rig off the coast of Louisiana today in order to tout his misguided, no holds barred plan for offshore drilling.
 Today's visit comes after last month's attempted visit to a rig that was abruptly canceled following a disastrous spill of 450,000 gallons of heavy fuel oil that closed over 100 miles of the Mississippi River, causing billions in economic activity to be lost.
 McCain can be expected to use the visit in order to repeat his widely discredited claims about offshore drilling.